-Girdling did not affect the P concentrations ( $P{tot}$ , $P{sol}$ ) in bulk soil, in the rhizosphere or in microbes ( $P{mic}$ ) (Table 1).
+Girdling did not affect the P concentrations (P{tot} , P{sol}) in bulk soil, in the rhizosphere or in microbes (P{mic}) (Table 1).
 The root P concentrations were also unaffected by girdling, with the exception of soluble P in fine roots in the organic layer of the HP forest (Table 1).
-One week after girdling, an approximately two-fold decline occurred (F = 25.26, p = 0.037), but the resulting P concentration was still higher than that of the fine roots in the LP forest (0.18 $\pm$ 0.02 mg Psol g-1 dry mass, Table 1) and recovered after eight weeks.
+One wk after girdling, a c. two-fold decline occurred (F=25.26, P=0.037), but the resulting P concentration was still higher than that of the fine roots in the LP forest ($0.18 \pm 0.02 \text{ mg P}{sol} \text{ g}^{-1}$ dry mass, Table 1) and recovered after 8 wk.

-We found that root biomass decreased in response to girdling, especially in the LP forest (Supplemental Table S4).
+We found that root biomass decreased in response to girdling, especially in the LP forest (Table S4).
 Consequently, the stock of P present in roots was strongly reduced by girdling (Fig. 5).
-In the HP forest, the initial decline was moderate and significant after eight weeks, whereas in the LP forest, a strong decline was already apparent one week after girdling (Fig. 5).
-While the fine root biomass decreased in response to girdling, the fraction of vital root tips of the remaining roots was unaffected at the early time point and only slightly decreased (-7%) eight weeks after girdling (Supplemental Table S4).
-In contrast to roots, the stock of P in soil and the stock of Pmic were unaffected by girdling (Supplemental Table S6).
+In the HP forest, the initial decline was moderate and significant after 8 wk, whereas in the LP forest, a strong decline was already apparent 1 wk after girdling (Fig. 5).
+While the fine root biomass decreased in response to girdling, the fraction of vital root tips of the remaining roots was unaffected at the early time point and only slightly decreased (-7%) 8 wk after girdling (Table S4).
+In contrast to roots, the stock of P in soil and the stock of P{mic} were unaffected by girdling (Table S6).

 To test whether root P uptake was affected by girdling, we conducted an independent labelling experiment with young beech trees under controlled conditions.
-One week after girdling, roots attached to beech trees were exposed to Pi in artificial soil solution.
-The Pi uptake of girdled plants was only half of that of the roots of the non-girdled trees (Fig. 6).
-In both girdled and non-girdled plants, approximately 20% of the total measured P uptake was present in the transport segment (not in contact with the labelling solution), showing that girdling reduces P uptake but not translocation (Fig. 6).
+At 1 wk after girdling, roots attached to beech trees were exposed to ${}^{33}P_i$ in artificial soil solution.
+The ${}^{33}P_i$ uptake of girdled plants was only half that of the roots of the nongirdled trees (Fig. 6).
+In both girdled and